-- Do you have a chronic physical health condition?
-Student Health is able to take care of a wide variety of chronic health care problems including: asthma, hypertension, diabetes, high cholesterol, and thyroid disorders.
+- Step 3 (if applicable) Do you have a chronic physical health condition?
+Student Health is able to assist you with wide variety of chronic health care problems including: asthma, hypertension, diabetes, high cholesterol, and thyroid disorders.
 We encourage all students with chronic health issues to make an appointment with a Student Health physician or nurse practitioner to establish a primary care relationship.
-Appointments to establish care at the Student Health Center can be made by calling 615-322-2427.
+Appointments to establish care at the Student Health Center should be made in advance of arriving on campus by calling 615-322-2427.
 You can also read more about our primary care services on our website.
 Special Note: The complexity of some medical problems does dictate that certain students also seek specialty care at the Vanderbilt University Medical Center.
 Many of these specialists book many months in advance.
 Please contact the Medical Director’s assistant at 615-322-2254 well in advance of your arrival so that we can help you coordinate this specialty care before you arrive to campus.